Serves: 2 people. Total preparation time: 15 minutes plus 30 minutes of refrigeration.

 - Preheat oven to 410°F.

 - In a large pot, bring water to a boil with coarse salt.
-Plunge the lobsters into the boiling water and cook for 4 minutes until the water returns to a boil.
+Plunge the lobsters into the boiling water and cook for 4 minutes from the moment the water returns to a boil.
 Remove the lobsters from the water, drain them, and rinse them under cold water.

-- On a work surface, place the lobsters on their backs and split them in two lengthwise, breaking each claw slightly.
+- Place the lobsters on their backs on a work surface, split them in half lengthwise, and lightly crack each claw.

-- In a large frying pan, melt 50g of butter and brown the lobster halves on the seat side.
+- In a large pan, melt 50g of butter and brown the lobster halves chair side down.

-- Place the lobsters on a baking sheet, sear side up.
+- Place the lobsters on a baking sheet, breast side up.
 Season with salt and pepper and drizzle with the remaining butter.
 Bake for 10 minutes.

-- Meanwhile, in a small casserole dish, melt the remaining butter over medium heat.
-Add the chopped shallots and cook until softened.
+- Meanwhile, in a small saucepan, melt the remaining butter over medium heat.
+Add the chopped shallots and sauté until softened.

-- Pour the white wine into the casserole dish and simmer until the wine is reduced by half.
+- Pour the white wine into the casserole dish and simmer until the wine has reduced by half.

 - Remove the lobsters from the oven and let them rest for 5 minutes.
 Serve the lobsters with the creamy sauce.

-This recipe celebrates the delicacy of lobsters with a creamy truffle sauce that's finger-licking good.
+This recipe celebrates the delicacy of lobsters with a creamy truffle sauce that makes you want to lick your fingers.